 - i.
-The school has a relationship with 21st Century Public Academy Foundation, a non-profit foundation the primary purpose of which is to provide financial support to the school.
-The school also has a relationship with the Cutler Charitable Foundation, a non-profit foundation the primary purpose of which is to provide a lease-purchase arrangement for the school's facilities. - ii.
-The legal agreement or Memorandum of Understanding governing the relationship between the School and the foundations are Attachment C, incorporated herein by reference. - iii.
-The identity of the Board of Directors and Executive Director of the foundations with a conflict of interest disclosure from each are provided in Attachment C.
+The school has a relationship with Aldo Leopold Charter School Foundation, Inc., a non-profit foundation the primary purpose of which is to provide financial support to the school or leases the facility for the charter school - ii.
+The legal agreement or Memorandum of Understanding governing the relationship between the School and the foundation is Attachment C, incorporated herein by reference - iii.
+The identity of the Board of Directors and Executive Director of foundation with a conflict of interest disclosure from each are provided in Attachment C.